-The following guidelines must be met before a driver is considered off duty:
+The following guidelines must be met before a driver is considered off duty for meal and other routine stops made during a work shift:

-During a trip, the driver must be relieved of all duty and responsibility for the care and custody of the bus or passenger-carrying CMV, its accessories, and any passengers, baggage, and freight that it may be transporting.
+- The driver must be relieved of all duty and responsibility for the care and custody of the bus or passenger-carrying CMV, its accessories, and any passengers, baggage, and freight that it may be transporting. - During the stop, and for the duration of the stop, the driver must be at liberty to pursue activities of his/her own choosing.